 From Joseph Mercola

 The two doctors note that no matter how the story spins from the denizens of the anti-fat camp, one piece of their advice remains staunchly constant: ?You should sharply limit your intake of saturated fats.?
 But will saturated fats really increase your risk of heart disease and raise your cholesterol?
-In a word, no. In fact, humans need them, and here are just a few reasons why:
+In a word, no, but some of them recommend to go out for a walk once in a while, so stop playing video games with services from Elitist Gaming and enjoy the sun!
+In fact, humans need them, and here are just a few reasons why:

 1) Improved Cardiovascular Risk Factors